 Out of any musical genre perhaps none has utilized the tactic of hype and listener anticipation quite like Hip-Hop to its advantage, or some cases even detriment.
-Like true showmen, rappers and producers often times take to interviews, T.V. spots and even live shows to make grand announcements and hype up fans with news of upcoming releases and future collaborations.
+Like true showmen, rappers and producers oftentimes take to interviews, T.V. spots and even live shows to make grand announcements and hype up fans with news of upcoming releases and future collaborations.
 However, every so often some of these releases for whatever reason go unreleased, fall through the cracks or are simply never carried through to completion for a variety of reasons.
 While there been countless shelved, unreleased or downright lost albums from a plethora of Hip-Hop artists over the years; some of these projects have managed to take on a life of their own.
 With die-hard fans questioning about their statuses and whereabouts for years or even decades at a time.
 Like Big Foot or The Loch Ness Monster some of these rare and elusive projects have made brief, sporadic appearances; only to mysteriously disappear once more as quickly as they came.
 While others have remained so rare and untouchable that they have almost become the thing of legends.
-Below we compiled some of the most highly sought after and discussed projects that have yet to see proper formal release.
-With some being relatively projects while others have been anticipated for quite some time.
-So lets take a dive into ten albums we didn’t get in 2018 and probably won’t get anytime soon.
+Below we compiled some of the most highly sought after and discussed projects that have yet to see a proper formal release.
+With some being relatively new projects while others have been anticipated by fans for years.
+So let’s take a dive into ten albums we didn’t get in 2018 and probably won’t get any time soon.

 NYG’z: Hustlaz Union: Local NYG